Great Ocean Road & Beyond Road Trip [ST-RT1866]

 Need to Know

-– Children ages 7 and under must be accompanied in the water by an adult who is not taking part in the lesson.
+Children 7 and under must be accompanied in the water by an adult who is NOT participating in a lesson.
+Please bring sunscreen, a swimsuit, and a towel.

 Day 12 - Self Drive from Apollo Bay to Warrnambool